maptracker/maptracker/ChemBioHopper.md

 screens.
 These screens utilized a library of several hundred bioactive compounds, each determined to hit multiple known gene targets.
-The library would be applied to cell lines, which would be observed over time by high content screening (microscoping observation in multi-well plates) to identify pre-determined phenotypes (changes in morphology, motility, division, etc).
+The library would be applied to cell lines, which would be observed over time by high content screening (microscopic observation in multi-well plates) to identify pre-determined phenotypes (changes in morphology, motility, division, etc).